-Based on the above analysis, we find that the prohibition placed by the Parliament in Section 29A and Section 35(1)(f) of the IBC must also attach itself to a scheme of compromise or arrangement under Section 230 of the Act of 2013, when the company is undergoing liquidation under the auspices of the IBC.
+Based on the above analysis, we find that the prohibition placed by the Parliamentin Section 29A and Section 35(1)(f) of the IBC must also attach itself to a scheme of compromise or arrangement under Section 230 of the Act of 2013, when the company is undergoing liquidation under the auspices of the IBC.
 As such, Regulation 2B of the Liquidation Process Regulations, specifically the proviso to Regulation 2B(1), is also constitutionally valid.
 For the above reasons, we have come to the conclusion that there is no merit in the appeals and the writ petition.
 The civil appeals and writ petition are accordingly dismissed.

-19/04/2021 Brillio Technologies Pvt.
-NCLAT

-Ltd (Appellant) Company Appeal (AT)

-vs. No. 293 of 2019
+19/04/2021 Brillio Technologies Pvt.Ltd (Appellant) NCLAT vs. Registrar Of Companies & Anr Company Appeal (AT) (Respondent) No. 293 of 2019

-Registrar Of Companies

-& Anr (Respondent)

-Companies Act, 2013- section 66- reduction of share capital- scheme envisaged reduction of capital by way of reducing promoter shares- NCLT rejected the petition whether correct- Held, Yes.
+Companies Act, 2013- section 66- reduction of share capital- scheme envisaged reduction of capital by way of reducing promoter shares- NCLT rejected the petition whether correct-Held, Yes.